 User Data Control and Credible Exit

-• While Synonym is currently not charging fees for homeserving, it is totall possible for anyone to run their own homerserver and require service fees or peer-to-peer micropayments, or any other requirement, to improve data redundancy and competition.
+- While Synonym is currently not charging fees for homeserving, it is totally possible for anyone to run their own homerserver and require service fees or peer-to-peer micropayments, or any other requirement, to improve data redundancy and competition.